rwjones75000/Cletho/RAG/ArchitecturalConsiderations.md

 2. **Semantic search** (priority emphasis)
 3. **Metadata filtering** (by step, type, tag, etc.)

 The design is hybrid — meaning retrieval queries can combine all three.

+**Classifier:** Start with a **zero-/few-shot LLM classifier** (JSON-only output).
+Keep a simple rules fallback available but disabled by default.
+Fine-tuning is deferred until we have labeled data.

+**Session recall:** For MVP, inject the **entire most-recent session summary**.
+Evolve to **selective chunk retrieval** (embedding-based, step-tagged) once scaffolding is stable.

 ---